jimishol/cholidean-harmony-structure/README.md

 Your feedback drives this project!
 Join one of our GitHub Discussions below:

-- 💭 [Tool Usage & Feedback](https://github.com/jimishol/cholidean-harmony-structure/discussions/categories/tool-usage-feedback) –  share your experiences and questions about the project itself.
+- 💭 [Project's Usage & Feedback](https://github.com/jimishol/cholidean-harmony-structure/discussions/categories/project-s-usage-feedback) –  share your experiences and questions about the project itself.
 - 🎼[Interpretation of structure](https://github.com/jimishol/cholidean-harmony-structure/discussions/categories/interpretation-of-structure) – Share ideas on different interpretations of the structure’s elements.

 ---